-Attendance of SEND pupils for the academic year averaged at 98.87% (this includes children at SEN Support and with EHCP's).
-In order to maintain and continue to promote this high level of attendance in school an attendance officer from Clennell Education Solutions, Claire Gardner, has been employed by the school for the equivalent of one hour per week.
+Attendance of SEND pupils for the academic year averaged at 93.1% (this includes children at SEN Support and with EHCPs and this includes one SEND child who was on a partial timetable).
+In order to maintain and continue to promote this high level of attendance in school an attendance officer from Clennell Education Solutions, Claire Gardner, has been employed by the school for the equivalent of one hour per fortnight.
 This time allows for direct work to be conducted with families who may need additional support with school attendance, as well as overseeing monitoring work of specific groups and individuals.